Mission Control User Guide

-You can launch the stand alone Gantt Chart from the Mission Control Console as follows:
+You can launch the stand alone Gantt Chart from the Mission Control Console on the ‘Management Pad’ Tab as follows:

 The Gantt Chart displays all of the Milestones and Actions for your selected Project(s) for the Entire Timeline of the Project(s) which you can navigate by scrolling left and right, as well as a Project List which allows you to collapse and expand the Projects and Milestones that are displayed.

-The project list on the left hand side can be hidden and displayed as required using the show hide project list button.
-This section allows you to collapse or expand the Projects and Milestones that are displayed on the Gantt Chart and lists the Project, Milestone and Action Names, Owners, Start and End Dates and number of Working Days.
-Here, you can also use the plus (+) icons to create new Milestones and Actions.
+The project data table on the left hand side can be hidden and displayed as required using the show hide project list button.
+This section allows you to collapse or expand the Projects and Milestones that are displayed on the Gantt Chart and lists the Project, Milestone, Action and Checklist Item Names, Owners, Start and End Dates and number of Working Days.
+Here, you can also use the plus (+) icons to create new Milestones, Actions and Checklist Items.

 Creating new Milestones

 You can create a new Milestone directly within the Gantt Chart using the + symbol next to the name of a Project.
 This will open up a New Milestone Lightbox, allowing you to specify a Name, Budget, Deadline, Owner and Notes as follows:

 Note: When creating new Milestones on the Gantt chart, you need to Save the Lightbox and then Save the Gantt Chart.

 Creating new Actions